-Research conducted by Puterman (University of Columbia, Canada), a specialist in stress and aging, suggests that those of us who suffered significant trauma and consequential chronic feelings of stress as children may :
+Research conducted by Puterman (2014), a specialist in stress and ageing, suggests that those of us who suffered significant trauma and consequential chronic feelings of stress as children may :

 a) be more prone to disease and illness as adults